QQ3646/eng_coursework25/slides.md

 # enable MDC Syntax: https://sli.dev/features/mdc
 mdc: true
 ---

-# Заключение
+# Conclusion

-1. Была реализована оптимизация Singleton Lambda,
+1. Singleton Lambda optimization was implemented,
-1. Был разработан и реализован локальный анализ утеканий,
+1. The local part of the evacuate analysis was developed and implemented,
-2. Была разработана и реализована межпроцедурная часть анализа утеканий,
+2. The interprocedural part of the evacuate analysis was developed and implemented,
-3. Решение было протестировано на Huawei VM.
+3. The solution has been tested on the Huawei VM.

 <SlideCurrentNo class="absolute right-40px bottom-30px"/>